 My Desk: As a creative I make sure my workspace is infused with positive energy and that keeps me in a space of high energy.
 I like to have lots of plants on my desk or table, an electric oil diffuser with rosemary oil, lots of windows that I can open, plenty of sunlight and occasionally I will put on a little yogic music - usually mantras - while I work.

 In a workplace environment, you have to protect your space and set your boundaries otherwise it is all to easy to have your energy and creativity drained from you.
-I often have on my desk or in my mala necklace crystals for creativity, and energy protection.
+I often have on my desk my mala necklace and crystals for creativity, and energy protection.

 My Car: I work from home, so it is very rare that I have to drive.
 However, every couple of weeks I will make the hour and a half round trip to the bigger town in my region to pick up supplies.
 I look forward to this alone time in my car as it is a great space to put on an inspiring podcast, talk to my guides and connect with my intuitive voice.
 On my iPhone I have playlists, classes or audiobooks ready to accompany me on my drive.
 And then there are also times that I just drive in silence.
 Silence is one of my favourite luxuries.

 My Body: I am not one to wear much jewellery however I do have my daily rituals that I find very sacred.
 Every morning I body brush before my shower and then cleanse my face and body in coconut oil.
 I wear one of my hand-made mala beads to remind me of my connection to mother earth.
 Often my neck is wrapped in a scarf or sarong that is a hand-painted souvenir from one of my travels [when i travel i love to seek out local community art groups and buy scarves].
-Everyday I wear oils [usually it is either Tuscan Sun or Sun-Kissed] on my pulse points and make sure I feed my body at least 3 freshly pressed juices a day.
+Everyday I wear a natural perfume oil on my pulse points and make sure I feed my body at least 3 freshly pressed juices a day.
 I am my very own altar.

 If you are thinking of creating your own space, here are some ideas to help get you inspired: